Search results for "nasturtium":

 Frost tender

 Instructions - To start outdoors, sow seeds in spring once all danger of frost is over in full sun (or part shade in hot climates).
 Nasturtiums need no added fertilizer in most soils.
 Poke seeds into well-worked soil about 1 inch deep and 3 to 4 inches apart.
 Press the soil firmly over the seeds and keep them moist.
-When seedlings are large enough to handle, thin 10 inches apart so plants will have ample room to grow.
+When seedlings are large enough to handle, thin to 10 inches apart as mounding plants need ample room.

 To start early indoors, sow 2 seeds each in individual 4-inch pots of well-drained seed starting mix 3 weeks before the last expected frost date.
 Cover 1 inch deep.
 Provide a strong light source.
-When seedlings have several sets of leaves, pinch out the weaker seedling leaving 1 per pot.
-After outdoor temperatures are evenly above 50°F (10°C) gradually acclimate to outdoor conditions.
-Transplant seedlings into the garden 10 to 12 inches apart in full sun.
+When seedlings have several sets of leaves pinch out the weaker seedling, leaving 1 per pot.
+When night temps are above 50°F gradually acclimate to outdoor conditions.
+Transplant seedlings into the garden 10 inches apart in full sun.

 Full sun or partial shade